-When you start meal prepping, start slow.
+When you first begin meal prepping on a budget, take it slow.
 As in, try out simple recipes and maybe prep for a specific meal (think only lunch or breakfast) before you go all out.
 That way you won’t feel overwhelmed and give up altogether.

 Ideas for Healthy College Meals

 Here’s a handful of ideas you can try out that are both delicious and healthy:

 - Corn salad – get some canned corn (or frozen nuked in the microwave), black beans quinoa and some cilantro.
 Mix with olive oil and a splash of lemon or lime juice.